Stede Bonnet: Resumption of pirate command

 Bonnet further tried to disguise his return to piracy by engaging in a pretence of trade with the next two vessels he robbed.
-Soon afterward, Bonnet quit the charade of trading and reverted to naked piracy.
-In July 1718, he cruised north to Delaware Bay, pillaging another eleven vessels.
+Soon afterward, Bonnet quit the charade of trading and reverted to naked piracy, encouraged by his crew.
+Cruising north to Delaware Bay, in July Bonnet pillaged several more vessels, totalling eleven since he had received his pardon.
 He took several prisoners, some of whom joined his pirate crew.
-While Bonnet set loose most of his prizes after looting them, he retained control of the last two ships he captured: the sloops Francis and Fortune.
-On 1 August 1718, the Royal James and the two captured sloops sailed southward from Delaware Bay.
-The captured sloops lagged behind, and Bonnet threatened to sink them if they did not stay closer.
-During the passage, Bonnet and his crew divided their loot into shares of about £10 or £11 and distributed them amongst themselves.
-This is the only time Bonnet is known to have practised this pirate custom, and it suggests he had by then abandoned his unorthodox practice of paying regular wages to his crew.
+While Bonnet set loose most of his prizes after looting them, he retained control of the last two sloops he captured.

-Twelve days out of Delaware Bay, Bonnet entered the estuary of the Cape Fear River and anchored near the mouth of a small waterway, now known as Bonnet's Creek.
-The Royal James had begun to leak badly and was in need of careening.
+During these operations the Royal James had begun to leak badly and was in need of careening.
+Bonnet sailed the ship to Cape Fear River, a well-known pirate rendezvous, to undertake repairs which were estimated to require two months of work.
 Shortly afterwards, a small shallop entered the river and was captured.
 Bonnet had the shallop broken up to help repair the Royal James.
 The work of careening was done, in whole or in part, by the prisoners Bonnet had captured.
 Bonnet threatened at least one man with marooning if he did not work with the slaves to repair the Royal James.
-Bonnet remained in the Cape Fear River for the next 45 days.
-According to Bonnet's boatswain, Ignatius Pell, the pirates intended to wait out the hurricane season there.
+Bonnet remained in the Cape Fear River, intending to wait out the hurricane season there.